cadrian/macchiato/README.md

 [![Build Status](https://travis-ci.org/cadrian/macchiato.png?branch=master)](https://travis-ci.org/cadrian/macchiato)

-Macchiato is a MIDI file filter.
+**Macchiato is a MIDI file processor.**

-It takes a MIDI file, transforms it using some rules, and outputs another MIDI file with the specified modifications.
+It takes a MIDI file, transforms it using rules, and outputs another MIDI file with the specified modifications.

+This is useful to enhance a MIDI file, for instance produced by a score writing tool (e.g. MuseScore), by adding some **humanization** procedures and any other more-or-less fancy enhancements (to taste!)

+It is used for instance by [Rex Potam](http://www.cadrian.net/rex-potam/) for his songs and other musical works.

-For more details, please see the wiki.
+For more details, please refer to the wiki.